filecoin-project/lotus-docs/content/en/lotus/configure/Ethereum RPC.md

   #EthBlkCacheSize = 500

 [ChainIndexer]
+  # See the "ChainIndexer" section below for more info on the ChainIndexer.
+  #
   # EnableIndexer controls whether the chain indexer is active.
   # The chain indexer is responsible for indexing tipsets, messages, and events from the chain state.
   # It is a crucial component for optimizing Lotus RPC response times.